godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_styleguide.rst

 ~~~~~~~~~~

 Always use one space around operators and after commas.
 Avoid extra
-spaces in dictionary references and function calls, or to create "columns."
+spaces in dictionary references and function calls, or to create "columns".

 **Good**: